Limitations and explanations on usage

 The firewall's interfaces (VLAN, PPTP interfaces, aggregated interfaces [LACP], etc.) are grouped together in a common pool for all configuration modules.
 When an interface previously used in a module is released, it becomes reusable for other modules only after the firewall is rebooted.

 Deleting a VLAN interface will change the order of such interfaces the next time the firewall starts.
-If such interfaces are listed in the dynamic routing configuration or monitored via SNMP MIB-II, this behavior would cause a lag and may potentially cause the service to shut down.
+If such interfaces are listed in the dynamic routing configuration or monitored via SNMP MIB-II, this behavior would change the order of interfaces, and may potentially cause the service to shut down.
 You are therefore strongly advised to disable any unused VLAN interfaces instead of deleting them.

 The possibility of adding WiFi interfaces in a bridge is currently in experimental mode and cannot be done via the web administration interface.